Foreign policy of the United States: Foreign intervention

 Studies have been devoted to the historical success rate of the U.S. in exporting democracy abroad.
 Some studies of American intervention have been pessimistic about the overall effectiveness of U.S. efforts to encourage democracy in foreign nations.
 Some scholars have generally agreed with international relations professor Abraham Lowenthal that U.S. attempts to export democracy have been "negligible, often counterproductive, and only occasionally positive".
 Other studies find U.S. intervention has had mixed results, and another by Hermann and Kegley has found that military interventions have improved democracy in other countries.

 America's history of non-intervention has been criticized as well.
 In his World Policy Journal review of Bill Kauffman's 1995 book America First!
 Its History, Culture, and Politics, Benjamin Schwartz described America's history of isolationism as a "tragedy" and being rooted in Puritan thinking.

-Today the U.S. states that democratic nations best support U.S. national interests.
-According to the U.S. State Department, "Democracy is the one national interest that helps to secure all the others.
-Democratically governed nations are more likely to secure the peace, deter aggression, expand open markets, promote economic development, protect American citizens, combat international terrorism and crime, uphold human and worker rights, avoid humanitarian crises and refugee flows, improve the global environment, and protect human health."
+The U.S. historically stated that democratic nations best support U.S. national interests.
 According to former U.S. President Bill Clinton, "Ultimately, the best strategy to ensure our security and to build a durable peace is to support the advance of democracy elsewhere.
 Democracies don't attack each other."
 In one view mentioned by the U.S. State Department, democracy is also good for business.
 Countries that embrace political reforms are also more likely to pursue economic reforms that improve the productivity of businesses.
 Accordingly, since the mid-1980s, under President Ronald Reagan, there has been an increase in levels of foreign direct investment going to emerging market democracies relative to countries that have not undertaken political reforms.
 Leaked cables in 2010 suggested that the "dark shadow of terrorism still dominates the United States' relations with the world".

-The United States officially maintains that it supports democracy and human rights through several tools.
+The United States officially maintained that it supports democracy and human rights through several tools.
 Examples of these tools are as follows: